PlummersSoftwareLLC/Primes/PrimeGo/solution_2/README.md

 Collection of 1-bit single-threaded Go solutions.

 *sieve8.go* stores bits in []uint8.
 Implements the base algorithm.
+The slowest one, it's here just for comparison.

 *sieve32.go* stores bits in []uint32.
-Implements the base algorithm.
+Implements the base algorithm, but uses a datatype optimized for setting ranges of bits.

+*sieve32_block.go* is a modified version of the above.
+Optimized for CPUs with small cache.
+Slower than sieve32.go if cache is not a problem.

 *sieve_ptr.go* stores bits in []uint32 and uses unsafe pointers instead of slice indexing.
 Implements the base algorithm.

-*sieve_other.go* stores bits in []uint32 and uses unsafe pointers instead of slice indexing.
-Implements other algorithm, but is close to the base one.
+*sieve_other.go* stores bits in []uint32.
+Implements the Sieve of Eratosthenes, but doesn't fit into the definition of the `base` algorithm.

-Every file compiles in 2 versions: with and without "-B" flag, which disables bounds check.
+*sieve_other_block.go* is a modified version of the above.
+Uses the same optimizations as sieve32_block.go

+*sieve_other_segmented.go* is a segmented version of sieve_other.go.
+It's not as fast as the `block` version on small limits, but is quite performant on large numbers.

+Every version is compiled with boundscheck disabled (`-B` compiler flag).

 ## Run instructions